VirgileHenry/nerf/README.md

 ```rust
 fn min_space_requirements(&self) -> (WidgetSizeRequirement, WidgetSizeRequirement);
 ```
 This allows to have information on how widgets wished to be layout.
 This will allow the app to give them the required space, if available.
 It is important to note that this can not always be respected, and widgets should be able to handle smaller sizes.
-We can't stop a app_user to making a window smaller than the minimum size of a widget.
+We can't stop the app user to make the window smaller than the minimum size of our widgets.

 handle_event:
 ```rust